MicrosoftDocs/power-platform/power-platform/admin/connect-to-imap-servers.md

 <a name="BKMK_NetworkPorts"></a>

-## Network ports for Dynamics 365 apps Government
+## Network ports for PowerApps US Government
- The following ports are open for outbound connections between Dynamics 365 apps Government and internet services.
+ The following ports are open for outbound connections between PowerApps US Government and internet services.

 - 80 HTTP
 - 443 HTTPS